 Many companies are still reluctant to use purchase orders because they perceive them to be a hassle that slows transactions down.
 Some of them don’t want to use them simply because they think they don’t need them since they’re very close with their vendors or suppliers.
 Placing orders by phone or SMS may be reasonable when your business is small.
 But as your business grows and your needs become more complex and specific, problems may arise due to the lack of details of your requests.

 Imagine when you receive an order and it doesn’t comply with your desired specifications.
 Meanwhile, you don’t have a document that you can use as a reference.
 This can lead to misunderstandings between you and your supplier.
 Your business relationship with them can also be tenuous.
 This scenario is unlikely when you use a purchase order.

-Manual purchase orders are the paper-based ones.
-While they look okay, they’re actually inefficient.
+Manual purchase orders are paper-based ones.
+While they look okay, they’re inefficient.
 In every purchase cycle, there are quite a lot of documents involved, including requisitions, purchase orders, quotations, goods received notes, invoices, and so on.
-If you keep them in a pile of paper, there are many consequences that can arise.
+If you keep them in a pile of paper, many consequences can arise.

 Paper-based records can be easily lost and damaged.
 You may have trouble spotting duplicate purchase orders and any other documents.
 You may also lose your previous transaction records at any time.
 An automated purchasing system is the best solution to these problems.

-In addition to allowing you to create digital purchase orders, the automated purchasing system also allows you to create requests for quotations, blanket orders (contracts), purchase approvals, and any other procurement related documents digitally.
-Everything is securely stored in the system and you can easily track the documents whenever you want.
+In addition to allowing you to create digital purchase orders, the automated purchasing system also allows you to create requests for quotations, blanket orders (contracts), purchase approvals, and any other procurement-related documents digitally.
+Everything is securely stored in the system and you can easily track the documents whenever you want in the digital purchase order.
 The system also connects you with suppliers through an online portal, thus speeding up the ordering process.